gasparax/review-reward-chainbridge/README.md

 ```bash
 for i in $(ls default-*.json); do (gnome-terminal --tab -- polygon-edge server --config $i &); done
 ```

+# Deploy the Chainbridge and the system contracts
+:bangbang: **IMPORTANT** :bangbang:

+**Update the file "templateConstants.js" and rename it in "constants.js"**

+After the constats.js file update follow the next instructions.

+To deploy the Chainbridge infratructure on the first chain:

+`npm run deploy:poe1`

+To deploy the Chainbridge infratructure on the second chain:

+`npm run deploy:poe2`

+To deploy the restaurant contracts on both chains:

+`npm run deploy`

+To test a full cycle Pay-Permission and then Review-Reward run:

+`npm run test:full`

 # Setup - Relayers
 Intall NodeJS and npm.